seantauber/seantauber/README.md

 - [py-vectara-agentic](https://github.com/py-vectara-agentic) - A python library for creating AI assistants with Vectara, using Agentic RAG.
 - [MLOps-Basics](https://github.com/MLOps-Basics) - None.

-## AI Ethics & Responsible AI

-Nothing to show here at the moment.

 ## Other

 - [UltimateTab](https://github.com/UltimateTab) - Enhanced, ads-free and fast responsive interface to browse guitar tabs scraped from Ultimate Guitar.